 Do your kids need glasses in order to see clearly?
 Maybe they have a strong case of nearsightedness, perhaps they have astigmatism, or another type of refractive error.
 Whatever the cause, getting your kids to wear eyeglasses can be a parenting challenge.

-Dr. Robert Gertz treats patients from all over Frederick, Maryland with their vision correction needs.
+Dr. Robert Gertz treats patients from all over Urbana, Maryland with their vision correction needs.
 The knowledgeable, caring staff at V. Eye.
 P. EyeCare can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?